-Presentation and discussion of relevant issues in Recreation, Tourism, and Sprot Management.
-Prerequisite: Permission of instructor.
-Course rotation: Fall, Spring.
+Presentation and discussion of relevant issues in Recreation, Tourism & Sport Management.
+Prerequisite: Instructor's permission.
+Course rotation: Fall and Spring.

-3903 - Pre-capstone Seminar - 3 credit hour
+3903 - Pre-capstone Seminar - 3 credit hours

 Review of philosophy and professional ethics of parks, recreation, and tourism management.
 Self assessment of student's strengths, limitations, and career aspirations.
 Preparation of reference files, letters, and resumes.
 Identification of, application to, and acceptance by department-approved agencies for completion of capstone experience.
 Prerequisites: RTSM 3103 and RTSM 3303.
 Course rotation: Fall.